 Nicholai also makes a cameo in the first entry into Resident Evil multiplayer, more specifically the Decisions Decisions Scenario.
 Here he successfully assassinates rogue Umbrella scientist Gregory Mueller, just as Greg is flaunting his creation, 'Thanatos', to the player characters.
 He then rigs the University to explode, forcing the player characters to escape, though is never encountered again.
 Because Nicholai is only shown in CGI cutscenes, he is the sole character who cannot be unlocked as a character skin.

 Starring in yet another non-canon spin-off, Nicholai continues his mean streak by playing a primary antagonist during the City Hall level.
 Initially appearing as a lost U.B.C.S. soldier, he quickly turns on the U.S.S.
-Wolfpack team, which was inferred as being ordered by Umbrella themselves.
-He acts a boss battle nearing the middle of the level, utilising his Sniper Rifle while barricaded in the City Hall, with three open windows allowing players to attack him.
+Wolfpack team, which was inferred to have been ordered by Umbrella themselves.
+He functions as a boss battle nearing the middle of the level, utilizing his Sniper Rifle while barricaded in the City Hall, with three open windows allowing players to attack him.
 Eventually after an arduous battle, he is appointed as a ''non-priority target'' by Umbrella command, and disappears from the story completely as the Wolfpack disarm multiple EMP devices he has planted.